srlemke/SimHub_on_Linux/README.md

 - Works for all games.
 Even LMU custom Proton GE.
 - You never have to run any of this as root.
 Do not run as root, this is Linux :)

+Some details:
+It works, but, this is not optimal, as you have to install dotnet48 and SimHUB for every game prefix.
+So if you have 5 race games installed, you have to install dotnet48 and SimHUB 5 times each.

 ![Select Steam Game](screenshot.png)

 ## Requirements, those are automatically checked: